This healthy Vegan Paella made with chickpeas and veggie sausage is a simple one-pan meal that is packed with protein, veggies, and healthy fats!

 - Lemon wedges

 - Add 1 teaspoon of olive oil to a large cast iron skillet.
-Add the vegan sausages and cook on both side until browned.
-Remove and set aside.
+Add the vegan sausages and cook on both sides until browned.

 - Add another teaspoon of olive oil, along with the onion and garlic and saute for 2-3 minutes.